Get

 Is String Dangerous for Cats?

-While string can be a fun toy for your cat, they should always be supervised when playing with string.
-Cats can easily accidentally swallow a piece of string, which could potentially get caught in their throat or stomach.
-Balls of yarn are also potentially hazardous, as the long string could get wrapped around their bodies and even their neck, potentially causing suffocation.
+While a string can be a fun toy for your cat, they should always be supervised when playing with a string.
+Cats can easily accidentally swallow a piece of string, which could potentially get caught in their throat, stomach, and intestines, causing a serious and life-threatening condition called intussusception, when intestines bunch up from the inside due to a presence of a linear foreign material.
+Balls of yarn are also potentially hazardous, as the long string could get wrapped around their bodies, base of the tongue, and even their neck, potentially causing suffocation.

 We highly recommend letting your cats play with string only while under supervision, especially kittens, and make sure they do not have any access to string while you are not around.
 There are plenty of other safe toys that you can give your cat to play with while you are away.
 Keep the string for special occasions!